masterthemes/masterthemes/template-spec.md

 Secondly, alternate versions of the colors will be included.
 This allows themes that only handle RGB values to be used and so on.

-Lastly, the formats will be broken out into explicit boolean indicators (is-bold, is-italic, etc.)
+Lastly, the formats will be broken out into explicit boolean indicators (is-bold, is-italic, etc.).
+As well as given as a comma-separated list.

 It should also be noted that no comments will flow through from the theme file so they can not be used to pass information to the template.